"I want to purchase the plans for the corner pergola but cannot access how to do it"

 "I know the pergola you are talking about well, and it is a shame that Rowlinson only produce it with the decking attached, as it is convenient to use a kit.

 However, you are certainly not asking too much in terms of adapting the plans to fit your own situation.
-This can be done easily, and is covered in 'Adapting the Plans' section.
+This can be done easily.
+It is covered in the section called 'Adapting the Plans'.
 The plans allow for all footprint dimensions and even timber sizes.

 I think the Rowlinson pergola is constructed with 4" x 1" rafters, whereas my plans use 6" x 1 1/2" rafters, but the plans allow for any size of timber.
 If you do use 4" x 1" rafters you can use the pergola rafter tail templates for the free plans, as they use this size of timber(found on left navigation bar under the 'Free Plans' section).